Fort Worth Attorney Handling the Division of Valuable Assets in Divorce

-Dividing valuable assets during a divorce can be difficult not only because of the value involved, but also because people often develop attachments to these possessions.
-These assets can be things such as a unique piece of artwork, a beloved sports car or an heirloom collection of coins.
+Dividing valuable assets during a divorce can be difficult, not only because of the value involved, but also because people often develop attachments to these possessions.
+These assets vary and can include everything from a unique piece of artwork to a beloved sports car to an heirloom collection of coins.
 No matter what assets are involved, you need the guidance of a seasoned attorney to ensure that you receive your fair share of the marital property.

-Led by attorney Wayne Ward, we give clients the personal attention they need when facing a difficult divorce.
-Mr. Ward is certified in family law by the Texas Board of Legal Specialization, and he uses his immense knowledge of family law to help clients resolve their divorce-related issues and get a fresh start in life.
+I am divorce attorney Wayne Ward, and I give my clients the personal attention they need when facing a difficult divorce.
+I am certified in family law by the Texas Board of Legal Specialization.
+I can use my immense knowledge of family law to help you resolve your divorce-related issues and get a fresh start in life.

 - Business interests